clojure/test.check/README.md

 gets shrunk down to `[0]`, as seen in the output above.
 As your test functions require more sophisticated input, shrinking becomes critical to being able to understand exactly why a random test failed.
-To see how powerful shrinking is, let's come up with a contrived example: a function that fails if its passed a sequence that contains the number 42:
+To see how powerful shrinking is, let's come up with a contrived example: a function that fails if it's passed a sequence that contains the number 42:

 ```clojure